kilhage/task-bundle/README.md

 ###### active

-the active parameter tells if the schedule should be active or not, default=true
+Phe **active** parameter tells if the schedule should be active or not, default=true

 ```php